Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Classical solution for

 \section{Classical solution for $p=0$}

-In this section, we examine the solution of the classical move equation for $p=0$ -- the corresponding quantum problem has been solved in the large $N$ limit in our previous work \cite{lahoche2024largetimeeffectivekinetics}.
-The method we propose to use here is based on \cite{bray1994theory}, which has been also considered for classical spin glasses dynamics in \cite{Dominicis,lahoche2023low}.
-The move equation for the classical particle reads for a quartic potential:
+In this section, we examine the solution to the classical equation of motion for $p = 0$; the corresponding quantum problem was solved in the large-$N$ limit in our previous work \cite{lahoche2024largetimeeffectivekinetics}.
+The method proposed here is based on \cite{bray1994theory} and has also been considered for the dynamics of classical spin glasses in \cite{Dominicis, lahoche2023low}.
+The equation of motion for the classical particle, given a quartic potential, reads:

 It is suitable to work in the basis $\{u^{(\mu)}\}$, where the matrix $K$ is diagonal, and the move equation becomes: